Mister Fantastic: Onslaught and Heroes Reborn

 Shortly after their return, the FF were confronted by a being called Onslaught.
 Onslaught took control of an army of Sentinels and invaded New York City, hunting down every mutant being he could find.
 Onslaught wished to add the abilities of the godlike Franklin Richards to his own.
 Only through the apparent sacrifice of the Fantastic Four's own lives and that of many of the heroes in the Marvel universe was Onslaught finally vanquished.
 The heroes would have died then and there if not for Franklin, who created an alternate reality for them to reside in.
 Completely oblivious to what had taken place, Reed and his compatriots relived most of their lives.
-In their absence the Fantastic Four's headquarters, Four Freedoms Plaza, was annihilated by a super villain group called the Masters of Evil, posing as heroes, The Thunderbolts.
+In their absence the Fantastic Four's headquarters, Four Freedoms Plaza, was annihilated by a super villain group called the Masters of Evil, posing as heroes, the Thunderbolts.
 One year later, Franklin returned with his family along with the other heroes from the parallel reality.
 Reed was overjoyed to see his son again, but he and the rest of the FF found themselves without a home, moving into Reed's storage warehouse on Pier 4, overlooking the East River.
 Making this their home, the Fantastic Four continued with their lives, eventually managing to move back into the Baxter Building.

-It has emerged that Reed is one of the members of the "Illuminati", unknown to his wife.
+Reed is one of the members of the "Illuminati", unknown to his wife.
 He is also in possession of the "Power" gem of the Infinity Gauntlet.